uswds/uswds-site/pages/patterns/select-language/two-languages.md

 Provide a <b>visual indicator that the text is a link</b>.
 For example, permanently underline text or when hovering.

-If the text will be visually presented as a button but coded as a link, it is recommended to <b>add ARIA role="button" so that screen readers announce it as a button</b>.
+If the text will be visually presented as a button but coded as a link, it is recommended to <b>add ARIA role="button"</b> so that screen readers announce it as a button.
 Additionally, JavaScript will also need to be added so that keyboard users can activate the button using both the Enter and Spacebar keys.
-See [Understanding Success Criterion 4.1.2 | Understanding WCAG 2.0](https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-rsv.html) for more information.
+See [Understanding Success Criterion 4.1.2 - Understanding WCAG 2.0](https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-rsv.html) for more information.

 <b>Use the HTML lang attributes</b> to set the language of the page (<html lang='en'>, for example).
 See [H57: Using the language attribute on the HTML element](https://www.w3.org/WAI/WCAG21/Techniques/html/H57) for more information.